docsforadobe/docsforadobe.dev/docs/contributing/getting-set-up.md

 By default, this local url is `http://127.0.0.1:8000`.

 !!! tip
-    Any update to the mkdocs config file (`./mkdocs.yml`) or any of the .md docs files will automagically reload the above pages, showing the updates!
+    Any update to the MkDocs config file (`./mkdocs.yml`) or any of the .md docs files will automagically reload the above pages, showing the updates!

 Be sure to keep an eye on the terminal for any potential errors or warnings that may come up while working.